mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-hanling-in-microflows-new.md

 When **Microflow 1** starts with a button click, a savepoint is created at the very beginning of **Microflow 1**.
 Another savepoint is created right before ****GenerateError**** because the error handling is set to **Custom without rollback**.
 When an error occurs in **Microflow 2**, changes made in **Create Order** are at this moment still kept because of the savepoint right before **GenerateError**.
 The error is logged using a custom error message.
 After that, the error event throws an error to terminate **Microflow 2** and rolls back everything to the state of savepoint which is at the very beginning of **Microflow 1**.
 Hence, changes made in **Create Customer** and in **Create Order** are both reverted.

 {{% alert color="info" %}}
-Using custom error handling without rollback and ending the error handling flow with an error event here makes it possible to create a custom log message with details about the **NewOrder** (a normal log message does not contain such information).
-After logging this message, everything will still be rolled back.
+Using custom error handling without rollback and ending the error handling flow with an error event here makes it possible to create a custom log message with details about the **NewOrder** (if you used error handling with rollback, this information would not be available).
+However, after logging this message, everything will still be rolled back.
 {{% /alert %}}

 #### 2.3.2 Error Handling Which Ends with an End Event